 It takes more than a founder to build a successful business.
 Though founders have given expertise, growth requires an expanded skill set.
 As such, Authority-based enterprises need to build a team with broad and complementary skills.

 Going from expert to Authority-based is a leadership challenge.
 Experts can be brash and get away with being a “technical snob”.
 Authorities turn that expertise into a collaborative skill that attracts customers into becoming committed, active community members.
 This is a BIG deal because communities perpetuate themselves.
 (As opposed to audiences which are much harder to maintain.)
 Businesses with active communities command a higher multiplier on earnings.

 You will need to reframe the way you think about your business, implement measures that are aligned with the strategy, be open to doing some new things, and tighten down existing processes/behaviors (maybe including your own!).

 When it comes to processes, flexibility can be the enemy of growth.
-It can be hard to admit, but managing the operations by hands-on involvement of founders limits growth.
+It can be hard to admit but managing the operations by hands-on involvement of founders limits growth.
 If a lifestyle business is going to scale, managers need to implement standardized and repeatable processes.
-This will require investments in support systems including IT and training personnel accordingly, as well as delegation from the founder and senior management.
+This will require investments in support systems including IT and training personnel accordingly, as well as a delegation from the founder and senior management.

 Do’s and Don’ts